-Vicki was born in 1960 in Allentown, Pennsylvania, and began making time exposure photographs in 1980 during her undergraduate fine art studies at Kutztown University.
+Vicki was born in 1960 in Bethesda, Maryland, USA and began making time exposure photographs in 1980 during her undergraduate fine art studies at Kutztown University of PA.
 Vicki experimented with time exposures through trial and error, coining the early photographs as light graffiti.
-During her undergraduate studies, Vicki met Keith Haring, a Kutztown, PA native.
+During her undergraduate studies, Vicki met Keith Haring, who grew up in Kutztown.
 After receiving her BFA from Kutztown University in 1983, Vicki moved to New York City and was heavily influenced by Haring, among others, and the convergence of street and graffiti art during the birth of hip-hop.
 This significant time period led to a lifetime passion and dedication to creating light graffiti and light painting photographs.

 In the mid 80s, Vicki did an internship and later worked as an assistant for several years with internationally acclaimed performance artist Joan Jonas.
 Through Jonas, she was introduced to many artists including Richard Serra, for whom she worked as a personal assistant throughout the 80s.
 Vicki’s work evolved during this time, and in the late 80s and early 90s, she began to use 4ft and eventually 8ft fluorescent lamps to make light paintings and has continued to use this medium along with a variety of hand held fluorescent lamps for her light graffiti works.